$40,000 a Year Is How Much an Hour?

 This article will break down that salary amount for you, explain why location matters, and give some pointers on budgeting so you can maximize your earnings.

 What $40,000 a Year Looks Like Per Hour

 Let’s assume you have a typical 40-hour workweek.
-That means you work a total of 2,080 hours per year (40 x 52) and about 173 hours per month.
-So let’s break those numbers down.
+That means you work a total of 2,080 hours per year, which equates to 40 hours per week times 52 weeks a year (40 x 52), and about 173 hours per month.
+Here’s a breakdown of those numbers.

 What About Income Taxes?